-The free electrons shield the positively charged ion cores from the mutually repulsive electrostatic forces that they would otherwise exert upon one another; consequently, the metallic bond is nondirectional in character.
+The free electrons shield the positively charged ion cores from the mutually repulsive electrostatic forces they would otherwise exert upon one another; consequently, the metallic bond is nondirectional in character.
 Metallic bonding is found in metals and their alloys.
 The free movement or delocalization of bonding electrons leads to classical metallic properties such as luster (surface light reflectivity), electrical and thermal conductivity, ductility, and high tensile strength.

 Metallurgy is a domain of materials science and materials engineering that studies the physical and chemical behavior of metallic elements and their alloys.

-Metallurgy is subdivided into ferrous metallurgy (the metallurgy of iron and its alloys also known as black metallurgy) and non-ferrous metallurgy (the metallurgy of aluminium, copper etc.).
-Ferrous metallurgy involves processes and alloys based on iron while non-ferrous metallurgy involves processes and alloys based on other metals.
+Metallurgy is subdivided into ferrous metallurgy (the metallurgy of iron and its alloys also known as black metallurgy) and non-ferrous metallurgy (the metallurgy of aluminium, copper, etc.).
+Ferrous metallurgy involves processes and alloys based on iron, while non-ferrous metallurgy involves processes and alloys based on other metals.

 An alloy is a mixture of two or more materials, at least one of which is a metal.
 Alloys can have a microstructure consisting of solid solutions, where secondary atoms are introduced as substitutionals or interstitials in a crystal lattice.
 An alloy may also be a mixture of metallic phases (two or more solutions, forming a microstructure of different crystals within the metal).
-Examples of substitutional alloys include bronze and brass, in which some of the copper atoms are substituted with either tin or zinc atoms respectively.
+Examples of substitutional alloys include bronze and brass, in which some copper atoms are substituted with either tin or zinc, respectively.

-See also: What is Solid Solution
+See also: What is a Solid Solution

 Processing of Metals

-Processing of metals in the solid state can be divided into two major stages:
+The processing of metals in the solid state can be divided into two major stages:

 - Hot working.
 First, the raw material in the form of large ingots or billets is hot-worked, usually by rolling, forging, or extrusion, into smaller shapes and sizes.
 These processes occur at a temperature above that at which recrystallization occurs.
 Being above the recrystallization temperature allows the material to recrystallize during deformation.
-This is important because recrystallization keeps the materials from strain hardening, which ultimately keeps the yield strength and hardness low and ductility high.
+This is important because recrystallization keeps the materials from strain hardening, ultimately keeping the yield strength and hardness low and ductility high.
 For hot-working operations, large deformations are possible, which may be successively repeated because the metal remains soft and ductile.
 In general, metals are shaped by processes such as:

 Thermal Processing of Metals

 - Riveting.
 Riveting is one of the most ancient metalwork joining processes.
-A rivet is essentially a two-headed and unthreaded bolt which holds two other pieces of metal together.
-Currently riveting still retains important uses in industry and construction.
+A rivet is essentially a two-headed and unthreaded bolt that holds two other pieces of metal together.
+Currently, riveting still retains important uses in industry and construction.
 Solid rivets are used in applications where reliability and safety count.
 A typical application for solid rivets can be found within the structural parts of aircraft.
 Hundreds of thousands of solid rivets are used to assemble the frame of a modern aircraft.